LinkedInLearning/hands-on-ai-next-gen-security-and-grc-automation-with-mcp-5264231/04_01/README.md

 - **Input Validation**: All server endpoints validate input data to prevent malformed queries and injection risks.
 - **Forensic Logging**: Every event/query is timestamped and logged to enable incident response and auditing.
 - **No Hardcoded Secrets**: All sensitive configuration is environment-managed.
+- Never expose MCP endpoints to the internet without authentication.
+- Use HTTPS/TLS for all inter-server and client communications.
+- Log and monitor all query activity for anomalous behavior.
+- Regularly review and patch all dependencies.

 ---